sstroobants/crazyflie-firmware/tools/system_id/README.md

 1. Mount CF
 2. Switch to crazyflie-lib-python with branch `feature-emergency-stop` in order to be able to CTRL+C a script safely.
-3. Flash firmware from dev-systemId branch
+3. Flash firmware from dev-systemId branch which is built with "make sysid_defconfig" first.
 4. Run `python3 calibscale.py --uri <URI>` and follow the prompts to calibrate the load cell.
 This will create an output file `calibration.yaml` with the calibration data.
 The other scripts will read this file (other name can be specified as command line argument).

 ### Ramping Motors